piersfinlayson/software-defined-retro-rom/docs/MULTI-ROM-SETS.md

 - detects when _all_ chip selects (for that ROM type) go active, and only sets the data lines to output when this happens.

 It is this different algorithm that is roughly 10% less efficient than the single ROM image serving algorithm.
 The pre-loading of 64KB at startup instead of 16KB probably also adds around 200-300us at boot.
 Given systems typically have a decent reset circuit, this is not expected to be an issue.

+See [Multi-ROM Support](/docs/TECHNICAL-SUMMARY.md#multi-rom-support) for more details on the performance on this feature.

 ## Acknowledgements